 The second level of prevention involves public health interventions to reduce the incidence of illness in the population as a whole.
-Examples are water purification systems, the banning of cigarette smoking in the workplace, and public health education on human immunodeficiency virus (HIV) prevention in ...
+Examples are water purification systems, the banning of cigarette smoking in the workplace, and public health education on human immunodeficiency virus (HIV) prevention in the schools.
+These ...

 Log In to View More

 If you don't have a subscription, please view our individual subscription options below to find out how you can gain access to this content.

 Want remote access to your institution's subscription?